hack-r/theVault-Darknet-Market/README.md

 ## 💼 Freelance Support

 I offer freelance support as a maintainer or developer for **theVault**.
+This includes server configuration and setup support for any Linux distro, in addition to assistance with development, maintenance, and security enhancements.
 Please note that any work I undertake must be legally compliant.
-If you require assistance with development, maintenance, or security enhancements, feel free to reach out!
+If you require assistance, feel free to reach out!

 ## 📅 Future Updates